For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We've already mentioned donating bits as a way to earn money on Twitch.
 However, if you don't qualify for Twitch Affiliate or Partner yet, you can still accept other donations.
 You can do this by adding a PayPal donation button to your channel description.

-But even if you do accept bits already, a PayPal donation button is still a great way to earn some extra money.
+But even if you do accept bits already, a PayPal donation button is still a good way to earn some extra money.
 It means you'll get the full 100% of what people donate (instead of Twitch taking a cut like with bits).

 While viewers won't get the donation badge in the chat, like with bits, you can still set up leaderboards for PayPal donations and give them a shout-out during your live streams.